BryanWilhite/Blog/presentation/entry/2016/2016-06-13-setting-up-an-azure-search-json-blob-indexer-with-api-version-2015-02-28-preview.md

 ---json
 {
-  "author": "Bryan Wilhite",
+  "documentId": 0,
+  "title": "Setting up an @Azure Search JSON blob Indexer with api-version=2015-02-28-Preview", "documentShortName": "2016-06-13-setting-up-an-azure-search-json-blob-indexer-with-api-version-2015-02-28-preview", "fileName": "index.html",
+  "path": "./entry/2016-06-13-setting-up-an-azure-search-json-blob-indexer-with-api-version-2015-02-28-preview",
+  "date": "2016-06-14T04:42:54.107Z",
+  "modificationDate": "2016-06-14T04:42:54.107Z",
+  "templateId": 0,
+  "segmentId": 0,
+  "isRoot": false,
+  "isActive": true,
+  "sortOrdinal": 0,
+  "clientId": "2016-06-13-setting-up-an-azure-search-json-blob-indexer-with-api-version-2015-02-28-preview",
-  "content": "I would like to thank Microsoft’s Eugene Shvets for helping me out with setting up Azure Search for JSON blobs.
+  "tag": "{\r\n  \"extract\": \"I would like to thank Microsoft’s Eugene Shvets for helping me out with setting up Azure Search for JSON blobs.
 What I am going to write here should be available visually in the Azure Portal soon after June 2016.
-I am going to share a few RESTful OData-f...", "inceptDate": "2016-06-13T21:42:54.1078686-07:00", "isPublished": true,
+I am going to share a few RESTful OData-f...\"\r\n}"
-  "itemCategory": null,
-  "modificationDate": "0001-01-01T00:00:00",
-  "slug": "setting-up-an-azure-search-json-blob-indexer-with-api-version-2015-02-28-preview",
-  "sortOrdinal": 0,
-  "tag": null,
-  "title": "Setting up an @Azure Search JSON blob Indexer with api-version=2015-02-28-Preview" }
+}
 ---

+# Setting up an @Azure Search JSON blob Indexer with api-version=2015-02-28-Preview

 I would like to thank [Microsoft’s Eugene Shvets](https://twitter.com/chaosrealm4) for helping me out with setting up Azure Search for JSON blobs.
 What I am going to write here should be available *visually* in the Azure Portal soon after June 2016.
 I am going to share a few RESTful OData-flavored calls using an old shoe in the .NET closet called `HttpWebRequest`.
 To further reveal how old I am, kids, I am going to use [Visual Studio Test](https://msdn.microsoft.com/en-us/library/hh598957.aspx) (to “confuse” you) in all of my code samples.